logicalclocks/logicalclocks.github.io/docs/setup_installation/common/backup.md

 The backup will then be deleted.

 ## Conclusion
-During this tutorial, you have created a backup, restored a cluster from this backup, checked the information about this backup, and finaly deleted the backup.
+During this tutorial, you have created a backup, restored a cluster from this backup, checked the information about this backup, and finally deleted the backup.

 Now that you have restored a cluster you can [add workers](./adding_removing_workers.md) or set up [autoscale](./autoscaling.md) on it.